 Directly related career interests may include:

 Do I have to be fit to do Fit4Action?

 No. The main requirement is an attitude of commitment rather than fitness.
 If you are committed to this subject, you will get fitter as a result.
 In some ways, those who come with less fitness, learn more of have more to gain from Fit4Action.

 The Ton is the final challenge of Fit4Action, it aims to test in a practical way what students have learned through the semester.
 The Ton has changed from time to time and it is not always the same.
 Currently, The Ton is a teamwork challenge where four team-members carry a 20-odd kilogram stretcher for 100km over 2.5 days.

-No. But, many of the key lessons of Fit4Action are embedded in the Bootcamp and The Ton.
-You should probably re-consider doing this subject if you are not committed to doing everything you can to attend Bootcamp and The Ton.
+No. But, many of the key lessons of Fit4Action are embedded in The Ton.
+You should probably re-consider doing this subject if you are not committed to doing everything you can to attend the Ton.